awsdocs/aws-codecommit-user-guide/doc_source/how-to-update-pull-request.md

    For more information, see [Basic Git Commands](how-to-basic-git.md) or consult your Git documentation\.

-1. Run the **git push **command to push your changes to AWS CodeCommit\.
+1. Run the **git push **command to push your changes to CodeCommit\.
 Your pull request is updated with the changes you made to the source branch\.

 ## Update a Pull Request \(Console\)<a name="how-to-update-pull-request-console"></a>

-You can use the AWS CodeCommit console to update the title and description of a pull request in an AWS CodeCommit repository\.
+You can use the CodeCommit console to update the title and description of a pull request in an CodeCommit repository\.

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.
+1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In **Repositories**, choose the name of the repository where you want to update a pull request\.